mvysny/mvysny.github.io/_posts/2021-9-22-java-will-die.md

 ## Dependency Injection is an anti-pattern

-Right, topic of maintainability.
+Right, the topic of maintainability.
 As your code base grows bigger, maintenance of the code becomes far more important than development.
 When maintaining, you absolutely need to have a complete control over your code base.
 You must be able to tell with crystal clarity what given function does.
 See my [Code Locality](../code-locality-and-ability-to-navigate/)